 Regular deworming and fecal examinations are recommended by the American Association of Veterinary Parasitologists (AAVP), the Centers for Disease Control and Prevention (CDC), and the Companion Animal Parasite Council (CAPC).

-Senior or Geriatric Patients
+Senior or Geriatric Pet Wellness Exams

-Pets under the age of 7 years old should have annual wellness visits unless there’s a medical or behavioral issue.
+Pets under the age of 7 years old should have annual wellness exams unless there’s a medical or behavioral issue.
 However, once your pet companion reaches 7 years of age or older, he or she should be evaluated every six months to be on the safe side.

 For senior and geriatric pets, it’s even more important to visit your vet and run routine diagnostic tests.
 Your older pet can be dealing with multiple health issues, each of which should be addressed to make your pet more comfortable by reducing any suffering and pain, and giving them greater quality of life.
 Pets over 7 years of age are more prone to kidney and thyroid disease, diabetes if they are obese, arthritis and joint problems, dental needs, infections, and other possible underlying issues.
 Since our pets can’t tell us what is bothering them, we often don’t pick up on an issue until it has progressed to the point that our pet begins to show signs.
 So after the age of 7, coming in every 6 months provides the opportunity to ensure your pet is in the best health possible.